 This email policy provides guidelines regarding the following aspects of email as an official means of communication:

-3. Redirecting of email: Redirecting of official University or College email is not permitted.
+3. Redirecting of email: Redirecting of official University email is not permitted.
 WV State will NOT be responsible for the handling of email by outside vendors or by email redirected to another account.
 Students who redirect official WV State assigned email to another email account may have the official WV State email account suspended.

 4. Expectations regarding use of email: Students, faculty and staff are expected to check their official email address on a frequent and consistent basis in order to stay current with WV State communications.
 It is recommended that email is checked once a week at a minimum; in recognition that certain communications may be time-critical.

 5. Storage Capacity: Student email accounts are allocated storage for up to 10MB on the mail server; Messages left on the server for over 180 days will be deleted.

 6. Educational uses of email: Faculty may determine how email will be used in their classes.
 It is highly recommended that if faculty have email requirements and expectations they specify these requirements in their course syllabus.
 Faculty may expect that students' official University assigned email addresses are being accessed, and faculty may use this email for their courses accordingly.

 7. Appropriate use of email: In general, email is not appropriate for transmitting sensitive or confidential information unless its use for such purposes is matched by an appropriate level of security.

 o Confidentiality regarding student records is protected under the Family Educational Rights and Privacy Act of 1974 (FERPA).
 All use of email, including use for sensitive or confidential information, will be consistent with FERPA.

 o Email shall be the sole method for notification of any judicial actions taken by WV State.